MoriyaFaith/R-MOR-REFORGED/RELEASE/README.md

 - Added Mastery skin.
 (Thanks DotFlare!
 Also thanks to TimeSweeper for helping me get it in-game!)

+- Updated portrait icon.
+	- Old icon was from an older version of the mod when the textures were different.

 - SMASH
 	- Reduced screenshake amplitude from 5 -> 3.9
 	- Now only lunges forward if the forward movement button is pressed.